Classification results for polyharmonic helices in space forms: Introduction and Results

 \begin{Bem} It is quite remarkable that triharmonic helices on the sphere have the same structure as biharmonic curves on the sphere.
 In both cases there exist two families of the form detailed in the previous theorem, which consist of a planar family and a non-planar generalization, see Theorem \ref{prop-cmo} for the precise details on biharmonic curves.
 However, biharmonic curves necessarily have constant curvature while there may be triharmonic curves on the sphere of non-constant geodesic curvature.
 In order to obtain a complete classification of triharmonic curves on the sphere one would need to obtain a full understanding of the non-constant curvature case as well. \end{Bem}

 The last result of this manuscript provides a characterization of polyharmonic helices of arbitrary order whose geodesic curvatures are all different from zero.

-\begin{Satz} Let \(\gamma\colon I\to M\) be an \(r\)-harmonic curve parametrized by arclength whose geodesic curvatures \(k_i,i=1,\ldots,2r-2\) are all constant and non-vanishing.
+\begin{Satz} Let \(\gamma\colon I\to M\) be an \(r\)-harmonic curve parametrized by arclength whose geodesic curvatures \(k_i,i=1,\ldots,2r-2\) are all constant and non-zero.
 Moreover, suppose that \(M\) is a space form of constant curvature \(K\).
 Then, the following equation holds

 \end{Satz}